Voting by mail: a Markov chain model for managing the security risks of election systems: Acknowledgments

 \section{Acknowledgments}

 This work was in part funded by the National Science Foundation Award 2000986.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the National Science Foundation.
+The authors would like to thank the anonymous reviewers and the associate editor, whose suggestions for improvement led to a substantially improved manuscript.

 \begin{singlespace} \end{singlespace}